Giant (1956 film): Writing

-Ferber's character of Jordan Benedict II and her description of the Reata Ranch were based on Robert "Bob" J. Kleberg Jr. (1896–1974) and the King Ranch in Kingsville, Texas.
-Like the over half-million-acre Reata, King Ranch comprises 825,000 acres (3,340 km2; 1,289 sq mi) and includes portions of six Texas counties, including most of Kleberg County and much of Kenedy County, and was largely a livestock ranch before the discovery of oil.
-The fictional character Jett Rink was inspired partly by the extraordinary rags-to-riches life story of the wildcatter oil tycoon Glenn Herbert McCarthy (1907–1988).
-Author Edna Ferber met McCarthy when she was a guest at his Houston, Texas, Shamrock Hotel (known as the Shamrock Hilton after 1955), the fictional Emperador Hotel in both the book and the film.
+The character of Jordan Benedict II and the depiction of the Reata Ranch in Giant were inspired by Robert "Bob" J. Kleberg Jr. (1896–1974) and the King Ranch, located in Kingsville, Texas.
+Similar to the fictional Reata—which spans over half a million acres—the King Ranch encompasses approximately 825,000 acres (3,340 km2; 1,289 sq mi) and extends across six Texas counties, including the majority of Kleberg County and a significant portion of Kenedy County.
+Historically, the King Ranch operated primarily as a livestock enterprise before the discovery of oil on the property.

+The character of Jett Rink was partially based on Glenn McCarthy (1907–1988), a flamboyant Texas wildcatter whose rags-to-riches rise to wealth and notoriety helped shape the character.
+Author Edna Ferber met McCarthy while staying at his Shamrock Hotel in Houston, Texas, an encounter that contributed to the creation of the fictional Emperador Hotel featured in both the novel and its film adaptation.

 Casting

-The Australian actor Rod Taylor was cast in one of his early Hollywood roles after being seen in an episode of Studio 57, titled "The Black Sheep's Daughter".
+Australian actor Rod Taylor was cast in one of his early Hollywood film roles after being noticed in an episode of Studio 57 titled "The Black Sheep's Daughter".

-Stevens gave Hudson a choice between Elizabeth Taylor and Grace Kelly to play the leading lady Leslie.
-Hudson chose Taylor.
+Director George Stevens offered Rock Hudson a choice between Elizabeth Taylor and Grace Kelly for the role of Leslie; Hudson selected Taylor.

-After James Dean's death late in production, Nick Adams overdubbed some of Dean's lines, which were nearly inaudible, as Rink's voice.
-George Stevens had a reputation as a meticulous film editor, and the film spent an entire year in the editing room.
+Stevens, known for his meticulous approach to filmmaking, spent an entire year editing the film.
+Following the death of James Dean late in production, actor Nick Adams was brought in to overdub several of Dean's lines as Jett Rink, which were deemed nearly inaudible during post-production.